illuminated-g/sol-reversi/ProjectTemplates/Source/SummerOfLabVIEW/Reversi/template/README.md

 ### Non-OOP Player

-Open "Player Name.vi" and change the string constant on the block diagram to set the name that will be displayed for the AI player.
+Expand the "NonOOPlayer.lvlib" and then open "Player Name.vi" and change the string constant on the block diagram to set the name that will be displayed for the AI player.

 All of your AI player's logic will go into the "ReversiPlayer.vi".
 The VI has comments on the block diagram to remind you of the inputs that are available and what needs to be provided in the output.